LORD BYRON

 W: Byron - I owe you a thousand guineas!
 I also have a favour to ask

-B: It is now a ten-year-old bond Webster - with interest - have you come to settle?
-Deuced if that money wouldn't have saved my marriage!
+B: It is now a ten-year-old bond, Webster - with interest - have you come to settle?
+Damned if that money wouldn't have saved my marriage!

-W: In sooth - I did you let ogle and pass notes to my wife - I am well aware of her infatuation, although she has since transferred her affections to your motley, Scrope Davies - after a non-fling with the Duke of Wellington
+W: In sooth, I did let you ogle and pass notes to my wife - I was well aware of her infatuation, although she has since transferred her affections to your motley, Scrope Davies (proudly) and had a flirtation with the Duke of Wellington, d'you know?

 W: To the point - Lady Frances wants to leave me - again - would you mind awfully counselling her against it?